Get in touch - 0800 1357420

 “The staff have been wonderful during this time,” Celia says.
 “We receive newsletters every week with all the latest updates, and they’ve set up a pop-up shop in the spa so residents can get all their essentials without having to leave the development.
 We’ve not used it much as we had food delivered, but I know it reassures Dad that it’s there.”

-She continues: “They are really making an effort to keep people engaged and happy.
-At Easter Zack, a member of the team, dressed up as the Easter bunny to deliver chocolate to everyone around the village.
+She continues: “The village team are really making an effort to keep people engaged and happy.
+At Easter Zack, a member of the team, dressed up as the Easter bunny to deliver a chocolate egg to everyone around the village.
 It’s the little things like these that make a difference, it’s helping."

 Residents also get regular updates from Chris Liversidge, the village’s award winning landscaper and head of the gardening team.
 Wadswick Green’s gardens and its access to the beautiful Wiltshire nature was a major draw for the couple, Celia says.